 (1) Variance permits should be granted in circumstances where denial of the permit would result in a thwarting of the policy enumerated in RCW 90.58.020.
-In all instances the applicant must demonstrate that extraordinary circumstances exist and the public interest shall suffer no substantial detrimental effect.
+In all instances the applicant must demonstrate that extraordinary circumstances shall be shownexist and the public interest shall suffer no substantial detrimental effect.

-(2) Variance permit applications for development and/or uses that will be located on shorelands (landward of the ordinary high water mark) and without any direct impacts to wetlands may be authorized provided the applicant can demonstrate all of the following:
+(2) Variance permits- applications for development and/or uses that will be located on shorelands (landward of the ordinary high water mark-(OHWM), as defined in RCW 90.58.030 (2)(c), and/or landward of anywithout any direct impacts to wetlands-as defined in RCW 90.58.030 (2)(h), may be authorized provided the applicant can demonstrate all of the following:

-(a) That the strict application of the bulk, dimensional, or performance standards set forth in the applicable master program precludes, or significantly interferes with, reasonable use of the property.
+(a)\-That the strict application of the bulk, dimensional, or performance standards set forth in the applicable master program precludes, or significantly interferes with, reasonable use of the property. ${7}$

-(b) That the hardship described in (a) of this subsection is specifically related to the property and is the result of unique conditions such as irregular lot shape, size, or natural features and the application of the master program, and not, for example, from deed restrictions or the applicant's own actions.
+(b) That the hardship described in (a) of this subsection is specifically related to the property, and is the result of unique conditions such as irregular lot shape, size, or natural features and the application of the master program, and not, for example, from deed restrictions or the applicant's own actions.